Introduction

 Why Clipping occurs

-Because the DSP is actually making things louder
+Because MUSE is actually making things louder

 This is a "simple" case.
 It's possible to configure all of these filters in a way that increases the overall playback volume.